sd-powell/portfolio_project_2/README.md

     - 🚀 Hard: “After Hours – For True Fans”
   - Includes an Exit Button to return to the home page.
 - User Benefits:
-  - Lets players customize their experience based on their skill level.
+  - Lets players customise their experience based on their skill level.
   - Adds variety and replayability.
   - Clearly explains the differences between difficulty levels.
 - Interactive Elements: